ron-liu/rontech-blog/content/blog/demystify-apollo-datasource-cache/demystify-apollo-datasource-cache.md

 description: What apollo datasource cache do and what the problem dataloader cache doesn't solve
 ---

-Apollo data source and dataloader both support cache, but what they are exactly doing and why we need both of them.
+Apollo data source and dataloader both support cache, why we still need data source cache, what problem apollo data source can solve while dataloader cannot.
 This article is trying to demystify this question.

 When we develop graphql server using apollo server with REST api as the backend, we will use apollo datasource as recommended.
 As the document says: